Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Vuong's request for the cost of repairing the grave and replacing the objects in the grave was also not supported by the court because there was no evidence to prove a legal causal relationship between the cost and Ms. Vuong's act of moving her parents' grave and Mr. Ton's actions.

-Finally, the Miyun District Court ruled that Mr. Sun must compensate Ms. Wang 8,000 yuan (about 28 million VND) for mental damage within 7 days from the date the verdict came into effect; it rejected Ms. Wang's other requests.
+Finally, the Miyun District Court ruled that Mr. Sun must compensate Ms. Wang 8,000 yuan (about 28 million VND) for mental damage within 7 days from the date the judgment came into effect; it rejected Ms. Wang's other requests.

 Source